mikhaillav/gm0/source/docs/awards/award-types.rst

       The team that receives this award is a strong ambassador for FIRST programs and a role model FIRST team.
 This team is a top contender for many other judged awards and is a gracious competitor.
 The Inspire Award winner is an inspiration to other teams, acting with Gracious Professionalism\ |reg| both on and off the playing FIELD.
 This team shares their experiences, enthusiasm, and knowledge with other teams, sponsors, their community, and the JUDGES.
 Working as a unit, this team will have shown success in performing the task of designing and building a ROBOT.

 A portfolio is required for this award.
 The Inspire Award is the top award for an FTC team.
 It is given to a team that consistently rises to the top in other awards categories.

+Of all the awards, this one is arguably the most subjective, as it is about how good does a team does overall, including and how much they weigh outreach as compared to robot performance along with documentation.

 While the description is comprehensive, here are the key, unwritten tips for winning the top award: